ealker/university-notes/CS22120/221_Lecture_00.md

 ## By Next Week

 - Put dates in calendar.
+[DONE]
 - Learn about source control.
+[DONE]
 - Set up a blog for the project and provide the link to your tutor.
+[DONE]
 - Read the Requirements Spec for the project and note any items that are vague.
+[DONE]
-- Read the project documentation. t
+- Read the project documentation.
+[DONE]